aysenursoyturk/HMHO/README.md

 Heuristic Metropolis-Hastings Optimization Algorithm (HMHO)

 ## Overview
 This project provides a Python-based implementation for optimizing protein sequences using Metropolis optimization and external tools like ProteinMPNN and NetSolP.
-The code allows for the design and analysis of protein sequences, improving their physical properties such as stability and resolution.
+The code allows for the design and analysis of protein sequences, improving their physical properties such as stability and solubility.

 ## Features
 - **ProteinMPNN Integration**: Generate protein sequences with specific fixed positions.
-- **NetSolP Integration**: Calculate resolution of protein sequences using a deep learning model.
+- **NetSolP Integration**: Calculate solubility of protein sequences using a deep learning model.
 - **Metropolis Optimization**: Iteratively refine sequences to improve biophysical properties.
 - **Sequence Analysis**: Evaluate sequence instability and flexibility.